skijit/notes/programming/ux/colors.md

 - Hue, Saturation, and Lightness (aka Luminance)
 - Used by CSS3
 - Popular because it gives you a more common-sense way to tweaking colors than with RGB
+- But consider that with RGB, you are mixing 3 color components, whereas with HSL, you are start with a mixture of 2 (i.e. a hue)
 - Hue
     - Corresponds with presentation in color wheel
     - Angular relationship between tones in the color wheel is easily determined